Privacy Policy

 We may share personal data with third-party service providers

 Code.org may use a variety of third-party service providers to support our operations.
-For example, we may use third parties such as email service platforms to send email, analytics companies to understand our Services usage and performance, and social networking platforms to host our videos.
+For example, we may use third parties such as email service platforms to send email, analytics companies to understand our Services usage and performance, Large Language Model providers to support AI-supported curricula, and social networking platforms to host our videos.
 Similarly, we may use third-party service providers to implement and host our Services and associated services and features, provide teacher forums, process donations, provide contract and workflow management services, assist with customer support, and provide other functions in support of our organization.
 When we give service providers access to data, including personal data, they are only allowed to use the data to provide services for which we have contracted and based on our direction.
 They are not allowed to use personal data for any other reason without the user’s consent or at the user’s direction.
 You can find a list of third-party service providers we use here.

 We may share Student personal data with the Teacher and Teacher personal data with the Student